Ojay97-hub/The-Winchester/README.md

 The menu is quite simple only showing a few divs.
 The menu style I was aiming for was one that was demonstrated by W3Schools:
 ![screenshots of website](assets/readmeimages/w3school-menu.jpeg)

+- This has a cool design process where you can click the header links which will take you to the items.
+This is something I might try to reenact in future personal projects.

 ### Wireframes
 For future projects, I intend to make use of balsamiq and design wireframes beforehand.
 I didn't do so for this project as I didn't want to design something that could have been too ambitious where I would then struggle.
 The styles made for this project were done through some inspo material from other pubs that I liked the look of for instance; The Duke Williams:
 ![pub website design inspiration](assets/readmeimages/dukewilliams-inspo.jpeg)

 ### CODING
 #### COMMITS
 I am aware that early commits have, at times, been too large with the message not really conveying all that was changed i.e., features/fixes.
 However, the commits did improve after the middle mentor session.
-Going into subsequent projects, commits will be made a far better standard, now that source control was pointed out to me in the final mentor session.
+Going into subsequent projects, commits will be pushed at a higher standard, now that source control was pointed out to me in the final mentor session by my mentor, Rory Patrick.

 #### CODE
 Going forward I will try to ensure that there are fewer lines of code i.e., make the code clean, and avoid any redunancies where possible.